Qiskit/qiskit/docs/qc_intro.rst

    A view inside the IBM Quantum System One.

-Quantum computers that are programmed using quantum circuits are called **gate-based quantum computers**.
-Such systems can be constructed out of any quantum technology that allows for defining qubit elements, and can implement single- and multi-qubit gate operations with high-fidelity.
+Quantum computers which are programmed using quantum circuits can be constructed out of any quantum technology that allows for defining qubit elements, and can implement single- and multi-qubit gate operations with high-fidelity.
 At present, architectures based on superconducting circuits, trapped-ions, semiconducting quantum-dots, photons, and